New Singapore opposition party launched as polls loom

 The group has received the support of Prime Minister Lee Hsien Loong's brother, the latest sign of a bitter falling-out within the city-state's first family over their father's legacy.

-The rare row within Singapore's elite erupted following the 2015 death of the men's father, founding leader Lee Kuan Yew, who led the country for three decades and is widely revered in the city.
+The rare row within Singapore's elite erupted following the 2015 death of the men's father, revered founding leader Lee Kuan Yew, who led the country for three decades.

-Under decades of rule by his People's Action Party (PAP), Singapore transformed from a gritty port into one of Asia's most advanced economies -- although authorities also faced criticism for curtailing civil liberties and free speech.
+Under his People's Action Party (PAP), Singapore transformed from a gritty port into one of Asia's most advanced economies -- although authorities also faced criticism for curtailing civil liberties and free speech.

-Party officials said that Tan's PSP was formally launched in the morning at an event attended by hundreds of supporters.
-He was due to address hundreds more supporters and the media in the afternoon.
+Speaking to hundreds of supporters at a hotel ballroom and live on social media, the 79-year-old Tan decried what he said was a climate of fear preventing people from speaking up.

+He also claimed there was an "erosion of trust" between the government and citizens due to lack of transparency, independence, and accountability.

 The group joins a handful of other parties seeking to take on the dominant PAP, but the fractious opposition -- which has just six out of 89 elected seats in parliament -- is not viewed as a serious threat.

-However, backing from the premier's sibling, Lee Hsien Yang, could provide a boost to 79-tear-old Tan, who has slammed what he described as eroding standards of governance in Singapore.
+However, backing from the premier's sibling, Lee Hsien Yang, could provide a boost to Tan.

-In January, 62-year-old business executive Lee said in a Facebook post that Tan was "the leader Singapore deserves".
+In January, 62-year-old business executive Lee, who did not attend the PSP launch, said in a Facebook post that Tan was "the leader Singapore deserves".

-"I wholeheartedly support the principles and values of the Progress Singapore Party.
-Today's PAP is no longer the PAP of my father.
-It has lost its way," he said in another post last week.
+In a separate post, he wrote PAP had lost its way and was no longer the party of his father.

 During a press conference last week, Tan said he may be willing to take Lee into the party formally.